StackVista/stackstate-docs/k8s-suse-rancher-prime-agent-air-gapped.md

 ## Copying the Required Files to the Remote Host

 The following files have to be copied from the local host to the host in the private network:
-- o11y-agent-images.txt (List of images required by the Rancher Prime Observability Agent chart)
+- o11y-agent-images.txt (List of images required by the SUSE Observability Agent chart)
-- o11y-agent-images.tar.gz (An archive with the Rancher Prime Observability Agent's Docker images)
+- o11y-agent-images.tar.gz (An archive with the SUSE Observability Agent's Docker images)
 - [o11y-agent-load-images.sh](https://raw.githubusercontent.com/StackVista/helm-charts/master/stable/stackstate-k8s-agent/installation/o11y-agent-load-images.sh) (Bash script to upload Docker images to a registry)
 - Helm charts downloaded earlier:
   - stackstate-k8s-agent-X.Y.Z.tgz